CedricNtwari/money-transfer/README.md

 ![Chatbase Chatbot](assets/images/chatbot.png)

 - **Notifications:** In order to achieve a good user experience, Notications are included to offer users a good guidance, provide immediate feedback and confirmation while using this Platform.
 Success messages confirm that a task has been completed successfully, giving users confidence in their interactions with the system.
-Error messages alert users to issues or mistakes they've made during their interactions.
+Notifications alert users to issues or mistakes they've made during their interactions with this platform.

 This proactive approach helps in error prevention and minimizes frustration.